PROGRAMS for REFRIGERATION & AIR CONDITIONING PROFESSIONALS by MISTRAL

 Importing and Exporting blocks of code and data.

 Whilst Treedb’s user interface is reasonably friendly (by the standards of high powered professional software at least!) it can be somewhat time consuming when attempting to deal with the ‘digital diarrhoea’ that many manufacturers have turned their product range varients into in recent years.
-In particular due to the advent of computerisation which now afford almost infinite product design inerpolation ‘varients’.
-Most of which will never see the light of day as we all know.
+In particular due to the advent of computerisation which now afford almost infinite product design interpolated and even extrapolated ‘varients’.
+Most of which will never see the light of day, as everyone knows!

 Mistral has therefore devised a method whereby large chunks of data may be exported, ‘cloned’, added to and edited outside of the Treedb structure using a more humble Word processor (the more humble the better!
 MS Word is favoured) and then re-imported.